amit712singhal/Dice-Game/README.md

 ## How to Play ?

-To play the Dice Game, simply checkout the deployed website under "About" section.
+To play the Dice Game, simply checkout the deployed website [here](amit712singhal.github.io/Dice-Game/)

 - The page will automatically roll the dice for both players upon loading.
 - The player with the higher dice roll is declared the winner.